altomator/IIIF/README.md

 ![Open in Mirador](/images/open.jpg)

-2. Download the [GallicaPix IIIF annotations](https://raw.githubusercontent.com/altomator/IIIF/main/annotations/bpt6k9604118j_iiif.json) on your local disk:
+2. Download the [GallicaPix IIIF annotations](https://raw.githubusercontent.com/altomator/IIIF/main/annotations/bpt6k9604118j_iiif.json) on your local disk.
 3. Load the annotations file in Mirador (on the upper right corner, Download button + Importing Annotation option).
-4. Display the annotations (upper left corner, Toogle annotation button).
+4. Display the annotations (upper left corner, Toogle annotations button).

 ![GallicaPix Annotations in Mirador](/images/annotations.jpg)

+These annotations could even be searchable using the [IIIF Content Search API](https://iiif.io/api/search/1.0/).

 ## IIIF and OCR

+Texts produced by OCR engines can be disseminated using various mechanisms offered by IIIF (look at this [work](https://iiif.io/community/groups/text-granularity/charter/)).

 ### SeeAlso
 OCR resources like ALTO files may be linked to a IIIF manifest as seeAlso content, attached to a specific canvas.
 In this IIIF document manifest ([bpt6k9604118j](https://github.com/altomator/IIIF/blob/main/collection/bpt6k9604118j.json) ID), we are linking the ALTO file X/X00000019.xml to canvas #19: